 TECH GEAR

-If you’re traveling with someone else, a combination tripod/selfie stick is a great way to capture memories with both of you.
+If you’re traveling with someone else, a combination selfie stick/tripod is a great way to capture memories with both of you (and perhaps your guide) in it.

 Universal Adapter/Converter